-Presented by: Monadnock Conservancy and Harris Center for Conservation Education.
+Presented by: Monadnock Conservancy and Historical Society of Cheshire County.

 Location: John and Rosemarie Calhoun Family Forest, White Brook Road, Gilsum, N.H.